CleanWhale/android/README.md

 ### Q: Is this going to be maintained and updated with Google source? ###

-#### A: Yes, but updates might be slow because I'm a noob. ####
+#### A: Yes, but updates might be slow. ####

-Clean Whale is my first experience working with Android source code.
-This is a learning experience for me, so I may be missing some important things, I may mess some things up, and I could also completely break this.

-### Q: Android N? ###

-#### A: That'd be nice, so maybe. ####

-I'd like to provide a pure Android N ROM for the Nexus 6, but I'm not sure if I will (or will be able to).
-Once I know, you'll know.
+Clean Whale is not a "professional" build of AOSP.
+Although the source comes from the stable branches of Google's repos, builds may break simply because of noobish mistakes.
+This is a learning experience, so things may break.